Portuguese phrases | Most common phrases for everyday life

 English Portuguese Phonetic Transcription (IPA)

-Goodbye!
-Até logo! /aˈte ˈloɡu/
+Goodbye! in Portuguese Até logo! /aˈte ˈloɡu/

-Take care of yourself!
-Cuide-se! /ˈkuidʒi si/
+Take care of yourself! in Portuguese Cuide-se! /ˈkuidʒi si/

-See you tomorrow Até amanhã /aˈte amãˈɲã/
+See you tomorrow in Portuguese Até amanhã /aˈte amãˈɲã/

-See you soon Até logo /aˈte ˈloɡu/
+See you soon in Portuguese Até logo /aˈte ˈloɡu/

-Good night Boa noite /ˈboɐ ˈnojtʃi/
+Good night in Portuguese Boa noite /ˈboɐ ˈnojtʃi/

-Sleep well Durma bem /ˈduʁmɐ bẽj̃/
+Sleep well in Portuguese Durma bem /ˈduʁmɐ bẽj̃/

 How do I introduce myself in Portuguese?